Featured image: The Golden Toad was last recorded in 1989. Source: U.S. Fish and Wildlife Service (obtained from Wikimedia Commons)

 g) There always exists uncertainty when it comes to assessing pesticide risks.
 The committee recommended a probabilistic approach where uncertainty in estimating exposure and effects are combined to yield risk as a probability with associated uncertainty.

-h) To ensure the risk assessment has been done in an objective and transparent manner, an external peer review should be conducted.
+h) To ensure the risk assessment has been done in an objective and transparent manner, the committee suggested incorporation of external peer reviews.